 Spot Market Freight Volume

 Freight availability declined on the spot market in July.
 It is typically a slow month, but demand fell even more than usual, so it is below 2013 levels for the first time this year.
-Volume remains higher than every previous year, however, so the picture is not totally bleak.
+Volume remains higher than every previous year, however, so the picture is not entirely bleak.

-Freight transportation is a leading economic indicator, and the latest reports support the trends we see in our industry: factory production is down, new oil and gas drilling is stalled, coal and steel are declining.
+Freight transportation is a leading economic indicator, and the latest reports support the trends we see in our industry: factory production is down, new oil and gas drilling is inactive, coal and steel are declining.

 The service sector is growing as a portion of GDP.
 Services don’t generate as much freight as manufacturing, but they contribute to employment, which seems to be recovering.